-- 36.1 The Trust shall make the registers specified in paragraph 35 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 36.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any members of the trust if the member so requests-

-36.2.1 any Member of the Public Constituency, or
+- 36.1 The Trust shall make the registers specified in paragraph 35 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 36.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of- - 36.2.1 any Member of the Public Constituency, or

-36.2.236.2.1 any other Member, if he so requests.

-- 36.3 So far as the registers are required to be made available- - 36.3.1 they are to be available for inspection free of charge at all reasonable times, and - 36.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 36.4 If the person requesting a copy or extract is not a Member, the Trust may impose a reasonable charge for doing so.
+- 36.2.2 any other Member, if he so requests. - 36.3 So far as the registers are required to be made available- - 36.3.1 they are to be available for inspection free of charge at all reasonable times, and - 36.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 36.4 If the person requesting a copy or extract is not a Member, the Trust may impose a reasonable charge for doing so.